Frojd/react-sass-starterkit/README.md

     npm start proxy http://127.0.0.1:8080

-By default the components will be served from /frontend/ when using proxy instead of root, to allow for your backend to server your pages.
-This can be overridden by the third argument for path:
+By default the components will be served from / when using proxy, so to be able to serve your backendpages instead you should specify a different publicPathPrefix in .frontendrc, then the components will be served from that folder instead and the / will be served from your proxy.

+This can also be added through specifying a folder after the proxy address, eg:

-    npm start proxy http://local.dev:8080 /components
+    npm start proxy http://local.dev:8080 /components/

-And then you can see your components on [http://localhost:7000/components](http://localhost:7000/components)
+And then you can see your components on [http://localhost:7000/components/](http://localhost:7000/components/)

 ## Building css/js